Diploma in Ministry Leadership

 The Diploma in Ministry Leadership is a one-year program that will provide the student with basic educational courses to prepare for entry-level ministry in various fields.
-This program will also provide the educational requirement for the certified level of credentialing with the Assemblies of God.

 Graduates of this program will: